rsksmart/bips/BIP-R01.md

 * signature_ack_weight is the number of acks that each signature adds.
 For example, if signature_ack_weight is 4, then each signature represents the acks of 4 blocks (4 miner's acks).
 * The min_number_of_sigs is the minimum number of signatures that must be present.
 If min_number_of_sigs is greater than zero, it allows the set of notaries to have veto power for any proposal presented by the majority of the miners.
 * secondary_chain_id is a blob that identifies the drivechain (e.g "PrivateBitcoin" for a drivechain that implements the zCash protocol).
-* voting_period represents the number of blocks after the proposal is published where acks are counted.
-After this number of blocks, any ack for the proposal is discarded. voting_period valid range is [1..144].
+* ack_period represents the number of blocks after the proposal is published where acks are counted.
+After this number of blocks, any ack for the proposal is discarded. ack_period valid range is [1..144].
-* liveness_period represents the number of blocks after the voting_period ends where the transaction specified by the proposal is valid.
+* liveness_period represents the number of blocks after the ack_period ends where the transaction specified by the proposal is valid.
 Liveness_period range is [1..144].
 The spending transaction can be included in the same block where the ack-ing ends.
 * min_number_of_positive_acks represents the minimum amount of positive acks a proposal must receive to be accepted.
 * max_number_of_negative_acks represents the maximum amount of negative miner acks a proposal can receive to be accepted.
 * positive_acks_difference represents the minimum excess of positive acks over negative acks to accept the proposal.